 Moshe Cohen (Mr YooWho) creates, performs and teaches in the world of ‘the funny.’
-For 38+ years now, he has pursued excellence in the elusive art form called Clown, seeking to bring more lightness and laughter into the world through his actions, be it as a teacher, a performer or actor.
+For 40+ years now, he has pursued excellence in the elusive art form called Clown, seeking to bring more lightness and laughter into the world through his actions, be it as a teacher, performer or actor.

 Moshe teaches in Clown/Film/Theater Schools, Zen Centers, Spiritual Learning Centers, Corporations, Medical Clown Groups, Conferences, Universities, and NGO’s.
-His pedagogy has evolved over 26 years of teaching and continues to expand in the exploration of the world of non-verbal humor and lightness.
+His pedagogy has evolved over 30 years of teaching and continues to expand in the exploration of the world of non-verbal humor and lightness.
 He began teaching Clown in 1993 at the San Francisco Circus Center.
 In 2001, Moshe started teaching Clowning Your Zen workshops with Roshi Bernie Glassman, shifting the focus from performing to lightfulness.
 Moshe continues offering workshops both in the realms of clown and lightfulness.
 He teaches workshops with Zen Masters interweaving Zen meditation and Clowning practice.
 He trains Health Care Clowning groups internationally.

 Moshe has worked extensively in the Clowns Without Borders world, founding the US chapter, participating in over 30 projects.
 For a long period of time he was the executive director, then board president, and currently is an emeritus board member.

 Moshe is the Closhi (guru of subtle humor) of the Order of Disorder of the Zen Peacemakers, and tries his best to live up to the OD motto, ‘Don’t be here Now.’